 Vtubers, shorthand for virtual Youtubers, are digital content creators and streamers.
-Discover where do they come from, how much money do they make and much more!
+Discover where they come from, how much money they make and much more!

 Vtubers content revolves around a computer-generated fictional character, normally inspired by anime.
 The avatar is always controlled by the creator who may wish (but not always) to remain anonymous.